7501 Caldwell Rd

 DAN ROSE – Owner/Head Coach (USA Weightlifting National Coach)

 All training programs are developed and coached by or under the direct supervision of head coach, Dan Rose.
 Coach Dan is a National Coach through USA Weightlifting, the governing body of the sport of Weightlifting in the Olympics.
-He has coached multiple State and National Champion weightlifters.
-Coach Dan has been involved in weightlifting and athletic training for 25 years, and is a 2014 Masters World Weightlifting Champion.
+He has coached a University World Champion, 5 National Champions, and multiple National medalists and State Champions.
+Coach Dan has been involved in weightlifting and athletic training for 25 years, and is a 2014 Masters World Weightlifting Champion and 2011 Masters Pan-American Champion and record holder.
 Coach Dan is also a Crossfit L1 Trainer, and an instructor of USA Weightlifting Coaching Education Certifications.
 Dan writes strength programs for Crossfit boxes, and teaches weightlifting clinics on a regular basis.

 Dan has trained, trained with, and been trained by Olympians, world champion powerlifters, and high level bodybuilders.
 Dan's competitive background includes gymnastics, football, basketball, track and field, and of course weightlifting.
 Using this extensive background and experience, Coach Dan develops individual programs for each sport specific athlete and weightlifter.
 Open communication is forever ongoing with each individual athlete, as programs continue to evolve with the best interest of each athlete always the top priority.